JetBrains/Qodana/topics/gitlab.md

 [Docker image](docker-images.md) of your choice.

-The [`cache`](https://docs.gitlab.com/ee/ci/caching/) keyword configures GitLab caches to store the %instance% cache, so subsequent runs will be faster.
+The [`cache`](https://docs.gitlab.com/ee/ci/caching/) keyword configures GitLab caches to store the %instance% cache, so later runs will be faster.

 The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) keyword runs the `qodana` command and enumerates the %instance% configuration options described in the [](docker-image-configuration.topic) section.